-- -list instances lists all Oracle instances in the repository. - -add instance adds an instance to the repository. - -register instance registers credentials for an instance or an instance group. - -delete instance deletes an instance. - -modify instance changes the attributes of the specified instance. - -list instance groups lists all Oracle instance groups that have been created. - -add instance group adds an instance group to the repository. - -delete instance group deletes an instance group from the repository. - -modify instance group changes the attributes of the specified instance group. - -auto registration automatically registers newly discovered instances into the specified instance group name. - -disable auto registration disables automatic registration of newly discovered instances. - -list dbas displays a list of all DBAs able to use nboraadm on a specified client. - -add dba allows the NetBackup Administrator to give a database administrator (DBA) the ability to use the nboraadm command on a specific client. - -delete dba removes the ability of the specified DBA to use nboraadmon the specified client. - -list jobs displays job information for the Oracle jobs that contain RMAN output. - -list job details displays the RMAN output for a specified job. - -list rac dbs lists all the databases that NetBackup can identify as Oracle RAC. - -add rac db lets you manually add an Oracle RAC database to NetBackup. - -register rac db lets you register the Oracle RAC credentials with NetBackup.
+- -list instances lists all Oracle instances in the repository. - -add instance adds an instance to the repository. - register instance registers credentials for an instance or an instance group. - -delete instance deletes an instance. - -modify instance changes the attributes of the specified instance. - -list instance groups lists all Oracle instance groups that have been created. - -add instance group adds an instance group to the repository. - -delete instance group deletes an instance group from the repository. - -modify instance group changes the attributes of the specified instance group. - -auto registration automatically registers newly discovered instances into the specified instance group name.

-- -modify rac db modifies an existing Oracle RAC database in NetBackup. - -delete rac db lets you delete the Oracle RAC database and any associated instances from NetBackup. - -list rac instances lists all the instances that NetBackup can identify as Oracle RAC. - -add rac instance lets you manually add an Oracle RAC instance to NetBackup.
-You cannot add instance without a database. - -modify rac instance modifies an existing Oracle RAC instance in NetBackup. - -delete rac instance lets you delete an Oracle RAC instance from NetBackup. - -list instance aliases lists all the aliases that are associated with the Oracle instance. - -add instance alias adds an alias that is associated with the Oracle instance. - -delete instance alias deletes an alias that is associated with the Oracle instance.
+- -disable auto registration disables automatic registration of newly discovered instances. - -list dbas displays a list of all DBAs able to use nboraadm on a specified client. - -add dba allows the NetBackup Administrator to give a database administrator (DBA) the ability to use the nboraadm command on a specific client. - -delete dba removes the ability of the specified DBA to use nboraadmon the specified client. - -list jobs displays job information for the Oracle jobs that contain RMAN output. - -list job details displays the RMAN output for a specified job. - -list rac dbs lists all the databases that NetBackup can identify as Oracle RAC. - -add rac db lets you manually add an Oracle RAC database to NetBackup. - -register rac db lets you register the Oracle RAC credentials with NetBackup. - -modify rac db modifies an existing Oracle RAC database in NetBackup. - -delete rac db lets you delete the Oracle RAC database and any associated instances from NetBackup. - -list rac instances lists all the instances that NetBackup can identify as Oracle RAC. - -add rac instance lets you manually add an Oracle RAC instance to NetBackup.
+You cannot add instance without a database. - -modify rac instance modifies an existing Oracle RAC instance in NetBackup. - -delete rac instance lets you delete an Oracle RAC instance from NetBackup. - -list instance aliases lists all the aliases that are associated with the Oracle instance. - -add instance alias adds an alias that is associated with the Oracle instance. - -delete instance alias deletes an alias that is associated with the Oracle instance. - -add data guard adds an Oracle Data Guard to the repository. - -delete data guard removes an Oracle Data Guard from the repository. - -add rac to data guard adds the specified RAC database to the Data Guard configuration.